Braves vs. Nationals Player Props Betting Odds

 Olson Stats

-- Olson takes a five-game streak with at least one hit into this matchup.
-In his last five games he is hitting .368 with a double, a home run, two walks and four RBI.
+- Olson takes a six-game streak with at least one hit into this one.
+In his last 10 games he is hitting .333 with a double, two home runs, seven walks and eight RBI.

 Olson Recent Games